-In addition to our audit of the annual accounts, we have also audited the administration of the Board of Directors and the Managing Director of Swedfund International AB for the year 2018 and the proposed appropriations of the company's profit or loss.
+In addition to our audit of the annual accounts, we have also conducted an audit of the administration of the Board of Directors and the Managing Director of Swedfund International AB for the year 2021 and the proposed appropriations of the company's profit or loss.

-We recommend to the general meeting of shareholders that the loss be dealt with in accordance with the proposal in the statutory administration report and that the members of the Board of Directors and the Managing Director be discharged from liability for the financial year.
+We recommend that the annual general meeting appropriate the profit in accordance with the proposal in the directors' report and ischarge the members of the board of directors and the CEO from liability for the financial year.